OpenTagOS/helm-nexus-push/README.md

 * Use this contribution at the risk tolerance that you have
 * Do NOT file Sonatype support tickets related to Helm support in regard to this plugin
-* DO file issues here on GitHub, so that the community can pitch in

 Phew, that was easier than I thought.
 Last but not least of all: